 Like other things Kentucky is known for (namely good Bourbon and Horseracing) I combine the Art and the Science into an approach that limits conflict, sets your dog up for success, creates a well behaved and well mannered dog and alleviates the stress of just "managing" behaviors.

 I’m John Imler, owner of Top Dog Training.
 I walked away from a successful position at a Fortune 500 company and turned a lifelong passion for working with dogs into a career.
 I use a common-sense, non-militant, judgment-free approach to help clients build the bond and have the dream dog they thought they would never have.

 I am recommended by a number of local veterinarians and currently handle specialized behavior issues for both the Louisville Dog Run Association (an organization numbering over 5000 members) as well as The Arrow Fund (an animal rescue group that handles the most severe of cases) and GRRAND a local Golden Retriever Rescue organization.

 I am a member of the two leading dog training professional organizations, the International Association of Canine Professionals (IACP) and the Association of Professional Dog Trainers (APDT).
 I’m a UofL grad and veteran.
-I live in Lagrange with my wife, Caroline our 2 girls and 2 dogs… Ava, a rescued large breed mix and Scout, a Rhodesian Ridgeback and Margot, a Belgian Malinois.
+I live in Lagrange with my wife, Caroline our 2 girls and 3 dogs… Ava, a rescued large breed mix and Scout, a Rhodesian Ridgeback and Margot, a Belgian Malinois.